redsand/rev/docs/TROUBLESHOOTING.md

 rev --model qwen3-coder:480b-cloud "task"
 ```

-**No Action Needed:** If you see this message, rev.py is handling it automatically.
+**No Action Needed:** If you see this message, rev is handling it automatically.
 Your task will still complete.

 ---